Video Products Inc - 1275 Danner Drive, Aurora, Ohio 44202

 Category 5 cable

 Category 5 (CAT5) cable is a multi-pair (usually 4 pair) high performance cable that consists of twisted pair conductors, used mainly for data transmission.
 Basic CAT5 cable was designed for characteristics of up to 100 MHz.
 CAT5 cable is typically used for LAN Ethernet networks running at 10 or 100 Mbps.
+Unshielded Twisted Pair (UTP) construction makes the cable highly cost-effective for data networks.

 Category 5e Cable